FAFSA Updates and Answers at Aquinas College

 Contributor: A parent, step-parent, student, or spouse of the student who is providing information to the FAFSA.

-Consent: Required from all contributors in order for the IRS to share tax data directly to the FAFSA.
+Consent: Required from all contributors for the IRS to share tax data directly with the FAFSA.
 If any contributor does not provide consent, the student will automatically be ineligible for aid.

 Direct Data Exchange (DDX): Previously known as IRS Data Retrieval; this tool imports tax data directly from the IRS to your FAFSA.